aczw/cuda-path-tracer/README.md

 I added `tiny_gltf` to the project.
 It does not consider scene hierarchy or transformations, and only loads the first mesh in the glTF file.

+#### Creating a mesh

+After loading the raw data, I parse the position and normal buffers and create triangles out of them.
+There are two optimizations I make here:

+- Each triangle stores three vertices.
+A `Vertex` struct does not store the actual position and normal values; instead, it stores a `pos_idx` and `nor_idx` into a global `position_list` and `normal_list` buffer.
+This allows each triangle to be much smaller in size (six `int`s versus six `glm::vec3`s).
+- While parsing the glTF mesh data, I check if the current position value I want to add already exists in the global position list.
+If it does, I reuse the index of that position for this triangle.
+This allows me to send much less position data to the GPU.
+I do the same thing for normals.

+#### Ray-triangle intersection

 My first implementation was simple and naive.
 For each triangle in the mesh, we perform a ray-triangle intersection test.
 If successful, we calculate intersection terms and return early.
 However, this logic is incorrect because it may not necesarily return the intersection with the *smallest* `t` value.

 |**Not taking the minimum `t` value**|**Taking the minimum `t` value**|